Zippora-L/Zippora-L/README.md

 - 🔭 I’m currently leveling up my Frontend skills with Frontend Mentor
 - 🌱 At the moment I'm working with **React**
+- 🎨 Take a look at my portfolio <a href="https://zipporasportfolio.notion.site/Zippora-Latzko-Web-Dev-Portfolio-1fc3da83dfa3445a8d76332aa9a11fc4">here</a>

 <h3 align="left">Connect with me:</h3>